-I apologize on getting this review out so late.
-It’s just that I couldn’t really put out this review without going through everything that I could in the game.
-Which meant, finding every item, killing every boss and reaching the best end that I could.
+I apologize for getting this review out so late.
+It’s just that I couldn’t really put out this review without going through everything that I could in the game, which meant finding every item, killing every boss, and reaching the best ending.
 Now that I finally accomplished that, 60 hours later, I can say that Sekiro: Shadows Die twice is an amazing adventure.
-Sure, I could have assumed that because Fromsoftware and Hidetaka Miyazaki was at the helm of the development.
-Still, I had to experience it for my self and what an experience it was.
+Sure, I could have assumed that because Fromsoftware and Hidetaka Miyazaki were at the development helm.
+Still, I had to experience it for myself and what an experience it was.

 Game Name: Sekiro: Shadows Die Twice

 Hours Played: 60+ (I got the best ending)

 Let’s get one thing out of the way, Sekiro: Shadows Die Twice isn’t Demon’s Souls, Dark Souls, or even Bloodborne.
 Yes, there are a few similarities, but that’s it.
 This is a completely different beast, and if you attempt to play Sekiro like you would in Dark Souls or Bloodborne.
 Well, you’re in for a rude awakening and a frustrating couple of hours as you get acquainted with the combat system.